hayderimran7/arch-docker-image/README.md

 # To use

 See <a href="https://registry.hub.docker.com/u/cloudbees/archbase/">here</a> for instructions.
 This is systemd capable.

-To add sshd - use this <a href="https://gist.github.com/michaelneale/491134409fa7a1c32119">Dockerfile</a> (make FROM say archbase or cloudbees/archbase).
+To add sshd - use this <a href="https://gist.github.com/michaelneale/491134409fa7a1c32119">Dockerfile</a> - which will show sshd in actoin (make FROM say archbase or cloudbees/archbase).
+Follow instructions <a href="https://registry.hub.docker.com/u/michaelneale/arch_sshd_systemd/">here</a> to try the pre-made sshd arch image.